 In that situation, how do you co-ordinate your marketing and understand what’s happening across all the moving parts?
 In times gone by, there were 4 main media channels and 1 brand manager.
 Now in addition to brand, there’s a digital team, sometimes there’s an email marketing team, a loyalty team, communications and social – and many of these highly specialist divisions have their own agencies.

-If someone only manages one-quarter of the channels, how do they know that what they’re doing fits well with all your other activity?
+If someone only manages their component discipline, how do they know that what they’re doing fits well with all your other activity?
 MRM creates that visible, unified plan and provides a central repository that can help you pull it all together and overcome those silos that always seem to occur – not only in marketing but in organisations more broadly.

-What we’re trying to do with intelligent MRM is create a stored corporate knowledge – what’s worked in the past, what hasn’t and what are you looking at doing now?
+What Simple is trying to do with our intelligent marketing operations platform is create a stored corporate knowledge – so teams know what’s worked in the past, what hasn’t and what you’re planning to do next.

 And for larger teams out there, they need to understand the data that comes out of all these siloed systems.
-MRM provides a path for marketing teams to do that.
+Our technology provides a path for marketing teams to do that.

 The ever-present regulatory threat

 Finally, the growing threat that regulation poses to brands looms large.
 It has always done so.
-If you look at what peak advertising bodies in the 1920s named as their key concerns, increasing regulation was one of them.
-Now, almost a century later, that hasn’t changed.
+If you look at what peak advertising bodies as far back as the 1920s named as their key concerns, the spectre of increasing regulation was one of them.
+Now, a century later, that hasn’t changed.

 What has changed is the magnitude of the threat.